 Carrying a firearm and being able to accurately fire a shot is a very important part of self-protection.
-However, another aspect of self-protection with a firearm is being able to efficiently reload your gun in the event you have fired all of your rounds.
+However, another aspect of self-protection with a firearm is being able to efficiently reload your gun.
+Pistol reloading drills should be part of your training.

 Under stress even the best trained individuals can miss their intended targets.
 It is easy to see this by looking at police shootings and the number of rounds they fire in a defensive situation.
 Being able to reload your firearm effectively can mean the difference between life and death.